 Next, all text that is considered “noise” will be eliminated.
 This consists of words like “of,” “a,” “the,” etc. Words will also be reduced to their singular forms.
 For example, words like “supporting” and “valued” will be reduced to “support” and “value.”

 Words that are synonyms will be unified.
 Numerical values and percentages will be pulled and formatted in their own ways.
+Phrases, key terms, sentence structures, and other nuances of the human language will be broken down as well.
 Now, everything should be as close to structured data as possible.
-There’s your crash course on how text mining works.

-Text mining is the here and now, but the future of data mining will focus on other forms of unstructured data.
+Text mining is the here and now, but the future of data mining will focus on other forms of unstructured data as well.
 For example, data from images and videos can be mined for knowledge discovery.
 There are some frameworks now that focus on image, video, and audio mining, but they’re still in very early stages.

 Semantic Web mining will also be more prevalent, enabling researchers to find deeper meaning that’s hidden within data on the Web.
 The semantic Web is essentially an extension of the World Wide Web where data on websites are structured and tagged in a way that’s easier for machines to read.

 From business intelligence to big data analytics, all of the data that businesses gather would serve no purpose without knowledge discovery.